-A Faculty Representative to the Board of Trustees Selection Committee, composed of one Distinguished Alumni Professor from each College, one Library representative, and the President of the Faculty Senate, will solicit nominations for the Faculty Representative to the Board of Trustees in the Fall, 1998, and every third year thereafter.
+A Faculty Representative to the Board of Trustees Selection Committee, composed of two previous Board Representatives, selected by all previous Representatives, two Distinguished Alumni Professors, selected by the Alumni Professors, the President-Elect of the Senate, the President of the Faculty Senate, and the lead Faculty Senators from all Colleges not otherwise represented, will solicit nominations for the Faculty Representative to the Board of Trustees three months prior to the expiration of the term of the incumbent Faculty Representative.

-Any individual holding tenure at Clemson University will be eligible for nomination.
+Any regular faculty (as defined by the Faculty Manual) member holding tenure at Clemson University will be eligible for nomination.
+Self-nominations will be accepted.
 The nomination period will run for fourteen days from the date of the Call for Nominations.
-Each nomination must include a complete curriculum vitae and a statement of interest from the nominee.
+Each nomination must include a complete curriculum vitae, a statement of interest from the nominee, and a statement from the nominee detailing experience in faculty governance (including areas such curriculum, promotion and tenure policies, faculty/administration relations, faculty senate or academic policies).

 The Faculty Manual Editorial Consultant will examine all nominations to verify the faculty status of each nominee.
 The names of all eligible nominees will be distributed to the members of the Selection Committee.
-The Committee will consider the nominations and make the final selection based on nominee's curriculum vitae and statement of interest.
+The Committee will consider the nominations and make the final selection based on nominee's curriculum vitae, statement of interest, and faculty governance experience.